13o-bbr-bbq/Broken_LLM_Integration_App/README.md

 This information can be procured from the website listed below.

 [https://platform.openai.com/](https://platform.openai.com/)

+### Note: Ollama running
+By default, the OpenAI model is used.
+If you want to use an LLM that runs on Ollama, set `LLM_PROVIDER=ollama` and set the Ollama server URL and model name in `OLLAMA_BASE_URL` and `OLLAMA_MODEL_NAME`.

+Please note that Ollama is not running within the Broken Chatbot container, so you must set the `OLLAMA_BASE_URL` to a URL that is accessible from the Broken Chatbot container (take sufficient care with security).

 4. Placement of `.env` file created in step 3.
 Position the `.env` file you have created at the specified path below.